Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the stable radius case

 is a continuous function, uniformly bounded in $y$ and $n$.
-Hence, up to a vanishing error term we can first replace $w^n$ by $\bw^n$ in (\ref{first approx}) and, second, use dominated convergence to pass to the limit as $n\rightarrow \infty$ in the expression for $a_n$.
-Doing so, we obtain that the limit of the neutral term in the generator of $(\bw_t^n)_{t\geq 0}$, applied to some $\bw$, is equal to
+Hence, up to a vanishing error term we can first replace $w^n_s$ by $\bw^n_s$ in (\ref{first approx}) and, second, use dominated convergence to pass to the limit as $n\rightarrow \infty$ in (\ref{first approx}), along the converging subsequence.
+Doing so, and using the fact that all the error terms go to $0$ uniformly in $s$, we obtain that the limit in $\mathbb{L}^1$ norm of the neutral term in $\int_0^t\cL^{n_k}\Psi_{\mathrm{Id},\varphi_f}(M^{n_k}_s)\rmd s$ is equal to

 where, as in~(\ref{generator of stable motion}),